schmidtse/MesosCICD/README.md

 * use REX-RAY in the app for redis and postgres again
 * use REX-RAY for jenkins and registry (or even better use ECS via S3 for registry)
 * check if docker/example-voting-app might works as well or even be a better choice
+* check the marathon_deploy environment variables => not yet in the guide